How It Works

 How To Apply

-An online form is available mid-December through March 1 each year on the OSAC website.
+An online form is available through March 1 each year on the OSAC website.
 Be sure that your dependent tracks their application status to ensure it is “accepted as valid” by logging into their OSAC account.
-For more information, or if you have questions about the scholarship application, contact OSAC at 800-452-8807, ext. option 2.
+For more information, or if you have questions about the scholarship application, contact OSAC at 800-452-8807, option 1.

 Award recipients are announced in late April or early May.
 The Office of Student Access and Completion (OSAC) will elect and notify award recipients.